anuragtb/pdfcpu/encrypt/encryptPDF.md

 # Encrypt

 This command encrypts `inFile` using the standard security handler as defined in [PDF 32000-1:2008](https://www.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf).
-If provided the encrypted PDF will be written to `outFile` and `inFile` remains untouched in this case.
+If provided the encrypted PDF will be written to `outFile` and `inFile` remains untouched.

 ## Usage